SharkSnack/shiren-6/content/items/grass.md

 ---
 title: "Grass"
-metaTitle: "Grass - Shiren 6 Wiki"
+metaTitle: "Grass - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Complete grass and seed details for Shiren the Wanderer 6."
+metaDescription: "Complete grass and seed details for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 # Overview